Bob Barr: Early career

 Barr continued in graduate school, earning a master's degree in International Affairs from George Washington University's Elliott School of International Affairs in 1972.
 He next earned his J.D. from Georgetown University Law Center (attending at night) in 1977.
 From 1971 to 1978, Barr worked for the Central Intelligence Agency (CIA) as an analyst of Latin American issues.

 Barr married his second wife, Gail, in 1976.
 They have two children.
 Gail and Bob Barr divorced in 1986.

 After leaving the CIA, Barr moved to northern Georgia.
 He practiced law and became active in the Republican Party, serving as county chair.
 Barr made an unsuccessful bid for the Georgia House of Representatives in 1984.

-In 1986 Barr married his third wife, Jerilyn Dobbins, who was later known as Jeri Barr.
-Barr's website stated in 2008 that Jeri and he have four children and six grandchildren.
+In 1986, Barr married his third wife, Jerilyn Dobbins, who was later known as Jeri Barr.
+Barr's website stated in 2008 that he and Jeri have four children and six grandchildren.

 In 1986, Barr was appointed by President Ronald Reagan to serve as U.S. Attorney for the Northern District of Georgia – a post Barr held until 1990.
 His office prosecuted state and local officials, members of the Medellin drug cartel, and got a perjury indictment on then-sitting Republican Congressman Pat Swindall, who ultimately served a year in prison on the charges.
 From 1990 to 1991, Barr was president of the Southeastern Legal Foundation., an Atlanta-based law firm and policy center that litigates in support of "limited government, individual economic freedom, and the free enterprise system".